< Back to Blog

 • Loss of property through forced sales to pay settlements

-The good news?
-Compliance violations are entirely preventable when you understand the rules and implement proper systems.
+The good news: compliance violations are entirely preventable when you understand the rules and implement proper systems.

-Understanding the Compliance Landscape
+Understanding the Rental Laws Compliance Landscape

-Fair housing regulations form the foundation of tenant screening compliance.
-But today's landscape extends far beyond basic anti-discrimination rules.
+Fair housing regulations form the foundation of tenant screening compliance — but today's landscape extends far beyond basic anti-discrimination rules.

-The Fair Housing Act (FHA) The FHA prohibits discrimination based on seven protected classes:
+The FHA prohibits discrimination based on seven federally protected classes:

 • Race and color